-This document was prepared by Arthur D. Little, Inc., under contract to MCNS Holdings, L.P.
-Neither Arthur D. Little, Inc. nor MCNS Holdings, L.P. is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this specification by any party.
-This document is furnished on an "AS IS" basis and neither Arthur D. Little, Inc. nor MCNS Holdings, L.P., provides any representation or warranty, express or implied, regarding its accuracy, completeness, or fitness for a particular purpose.
-Distribution of this document is restricted pursuant to the terms of separate agreements negotiated with each of the parties to whom this document has been furnished.
+This document is a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc. for the benefit of MCNS Holdings, L.P. and the cable industry in general.
+Neither CableLabs, MCNS Holdings, L.P. nor any other participating entity including Media One (Continental Cablevision) and Rogers Cablesystems Limited (the "Other Participants") is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this test suite by any party.
+This document is furnished on an "AS IS" basis and neither CableLabs, MCNS Holdings, L.P. nor the Other Participants provides any representation or warranty, express or implied, regarding its accuracy, completeness, or fitness for a particular purpose.
+Distribution of this document is restricted pursuant to the terms of separate access agreements negotiated with each of the parties to whom this document has been furnished.

-© Copyright 1997 MCNS Holdings, L.P.
-All rights reserved.
+© Copyright 1997 Cable Television Laboratories, Inc. All rights reserved.